 The Specific Technical Elements for Each Photographic Theme

 It would take too long to develop the different technical elements needed to tackle a certain photographic theme.
-For example, our knowledge of the different underwater housings and underwater flashes is necessary for underwater photography.
+For example, my knowledge of the different underwater housings and underwater flashes is necessary for underwater photography.
 In wildlife photography, a good tripod is needed as well as an excellent gimbal head.
 The list of technical elements to be used in every scenario is honestly too long to be mentioned here.

 When an artistic photographer chooses one theme to express himself in, he must focus on listing the specific gear for his activity.
 He must then study each element to determine if it is adapted for his needs.
 If this analysis is not properly conducted, he will waste both money and energy because in this new field, problems will arise at the expense of his creativity.
 It is better to spend time at the beginning, solely focusing on shooting in the field, and discerning whether it is an appropriate theme.

 A photographer who wishes to create photos of art must perfectly comprehend and master each technical element that is inherent in the photographic field he has chosen.
 With this vast amount of acquired knowledge, he will then save time when shooting on the field.
 He will be able to express his creativity to convey his messages and emotions through his photographs, without being inhibited by technical barriers as a result of a weak grasp of concept.
-We are aware that this is a time-consuming, energy-consuming activity that is not always worthy of interest.
+I am aware that this is a time-consuming, energy-consuming activity that is not always worthy of interest.
 Nevertheless, it is truly an indispensable step in the process of constructing art photographs.